telefonicaid/fiware-health/fiware-region-sanity-tests/doc/publish_status_and_test_data.rst

 Elapsed execution time of Sanity Checks
 ---------------------------------------

-Apart from the context attributes described above, when Sanity Cheks of a node have been executed from Jenkins, a new attribute is updated in the context information of that region: the elapsed time of the execution ``sanity_check_elapsed_time``.
+Apart from the context attributes described above, when Sanity Checks have been executed from Jenkins, a new attribute is updated in the context information of the region: the elapsed time of the execution ``sanity_check_elapsed_time``.
 This attribute will have the time in milliseconds or 'N/A' if Sanity tests have not finished yet.